8 B2B SEO Tools to Improve Rankings & Dominate Search Results

-Here we’ve outlined some of our favorite B2B SEO tools for everything from keyword research to link building, content development, technical auditing, performance analysis, and more.
+Here we’ve outlined some of our favorite tools for B2B SEO programs.
+Everything from keyword research to link building, content development, technical auditing, performance analysis, and more.

 Evaluate link profiles and determine new opportunities.

 Moz Open Site Explorer is an essential tool that helps B2B search engine marketers build high quality inbound links to their website.
 This tool allows SEOs to research a site’s backlink profile and dig into competitive backlink data.
 This infomation can uncover new link building opportunities and potentially harmful links.

 Pro Tip: Run competitors’ sites to see where they are getting inbound links from and what their top pages are.
 This will help determine relevant link building opportunities, and generate new content ideas.

 2. Screaming Frog

 Determine overall site health and prioritize technical updates.

 This website crawler allows search marketers to dig into every URL on a website and analyze key SEO elements to consider.
 I think this tool does a really great job of making it more tangible for SEOs to analyze the overall health of a site.

 Key features include the ability to discover broken links, see what redirects are in place or missing (301s, 302s, etc.), analyze html titles, meta descriptions and heading tags, find duplicate pages, generate sitemaps, review blocked URLs, and more.

 Pro Tip: Technical findings can seem overwhelming, whether due to the amount and/or complexity of updates required.
 Break it down into categories – high, medium, and low priority, so the team knows what needs to get implemented first and what’s less urgent.